Charlie Morton (pitcher): Tampa Bay Rays (2019–2020)

-Second stint with the Atlanta Braves (2021–present)
+Atlanta Braves (2021–2024)

 On November 24, 2020, the Atlanta Braves signed Morton to a one-year, $15 million contract.
 On September 6, 2021, Morton and the Braves agreed to a one-year extension worth $20 million.

-In the 2021 regular season, he was 14–6 with a 3.34 ERA in 33 starts.
+In the 2021 regular season, he was 14–6 with a 3.34 ERA and 216 strikeouts in 33 starts.

 On October 26, 2021, during Game 1 of the World Series versus the Houston Astros, Morton left the game after pitching only 2 1/3 innings with what was revealed to be a right fibula fracture.
 The injury occurred in the previous inning when Astros batter Yuli Gurriel hit a ball directly into Morton's leg.
-Initially believing he was unharmed, Morton continued to pitch, completing 16 more pitches—including a strikeout of former MVP José Altuve—before removing himself from the game.
+Initially believing he was unharmed, Morton continued to pitch, completing 16 more pitches—including a strikeout of former MVP Jose Altuve—before removing himself from the game.
 Morton did not play for the remainder of the series.
 The Braves later won the World Series, giving the Braves their first title since 1995 and Morton his second World Series ring.
 On September 30, 2022, Morton and the Braves agreed to a one-year contract extension for the 2023 season worth $20 million.
 Morton recorded at least 200 strikeouts in consecutive seasons with the team, and became the third Atlanta Braves pitcher to have struck out 200 or more batters in multiple seasons.

-In 2022, he was 9-6 with a 4.34 ERA, as in 31 starts he pitched 172 innings, and threw curveballs 38% of the time, more than any other pitcher in major league baseball.
+In 2022, he was 9–6 with a 4.34 ERA, as in 31 starts he pitched 172 innings, and threw curveballs 38% of the time, more than any other pitcher in major league baseball.
 The active career leader in hit batsmen with 156, he hit 18 batters, second in the NL.
+During the 2023 season, Morton pitched to a 3.64 ERA and a 14–12 record.
+The Braves picked up the option year on his contract, worth $20 million.
+On June 28, 2024, Morton became the 22nd pitcher in MLB history to record a win against all 30 teams, following a scoreless outing against the Pittsburgh Pirates.
+On August 13, 2024, Morton became the 89th pitcher in MLB history to reach the 2,000 strikeout mark when he struck out Mike Yastrzemski in the bottom of the sixth inning against the San Francisco Giants.
+In 2024, Morton pitched to a 4.01 ERA and a 8-10 record with 167 strikeouts.

+Baltimore Orioles (2025)

+On January 3, 2025, Morton signed a one-year, $15 million contract with the Baltimore Orioles.
+He struggled to an 0-6 record and 10.36 ERA with 20 strikeouts over his first six starts.
+On April 30, manager Brandon Hyde announced that Morton would begin pitching primarily out of the bullpen.
+He made 23 total appearances (17 starts) for Baltimore, compiling a 7-8 record and 5.42 ERA with 101 strikeouts across 101 1/3 innings pitched.